overblog/GraphQLBundle/docs/validation/index.md

 object composition will be then recursively validated, starting from the root object down to it's children.

 > **Note**:
-> Although it is possible to validate raw arguments, objects provide the better flexibility and more features.
+> Although it would have been possible to validate raw arguments, objects provide a better flexibility and more features.

-This process happens in the background and you usually shouldn't worry about it, but understanding this will help you to apply constraints in the right place of your GraphQL types.

-Here is a more complex example to better demonstrate how the `InputValidator` creates objects from your GraphQL schema and embeds them in each other:
+Here is a more complex example to better demonstrate how the `InputValidator` creates objects from your GraphQL schema and embeds them into each other:
 ```yaml
 Mutation:
     type: object